RegestaItalia/trm-docs/docs/business_cases/1_managing_core_developments.md

 2. Assign proper **semantic versions** to each release.
 3. Declare **dependencies** between packages.

-When a new customer system is set up, developers simply **install the required packages from the registry**.\
+When a new customer system is set up, developers simply **install the required packages from the registry**.<br>
 TRM automatically:

 - Resolves dependencies.
 - Installs compatible versions.
 - Executes the necessary post-install activities.

-Updating shared developments becomes straightforward: the partner publishes a new version, and customer systems can **upgrade in a controlled and traceable way**.\
+Updating shared developments becomes straightforward: the partner publishes a new version, and customer systems can **upgrade in a controlled and traceable way**.<br>
 What was once a time-consuming and error-prone activity becomes a **simple command**.

 ## TRM in the Development Lifecycle